Subfield Algorithms for Ideal- and Module-SVP Based on the Decomposition Group: Modules over Cyclotomic Rings

 Since each $r_k$ are chosen so that the embeddings that fix the field $K_k$ also fix $K_{\mathcal{I}_j}$ for $1 \leq j \leq d$ and under the canonical embedding of ideal lattices the coefficients next to the roots of unity in the expression above may be treated as orthogonal components (as we have already shown), under the canonical embedding of $M$, the terms multiplied by the roots of unity in the expression above may be treated as orthogonal components, and so the shortest vector of the submodule

 is also the shortest vector in the module $M$.
-This simplifies SVP in module lattices, as the original module generated a lattice of dimension $d\phi(sq^{n+1})$ under the canonical embedding, whilst the submodule above generates a lattice of dimension at most $d\phi(sq^{r+1})$ where $r=\max_k\{r_k\} \leq n$.
-The following algorithm details how to perform SVP in module lattices over cyclotomic rings, and uses notation and conventions that we have discussed in this section.
+This simplifies SVP in module lattices, as the original module generated a lattice of dimension $d\phi(sq^{n+1})$ under the canonical embedding, whilst the submodule above generates a lattice of dimension at most $d\phi(sq^{r+1})$ where $r=\max_k\{r_k\} \leq n$. \\ The following algorithm explains how the SVP is implemented in module lattices over cyclotomic rings, and uses notation and conventions that we have discussed in this section.